 BEFORE YOU BEGIN

-Calculate when to start testing using the chart to the right.
+Calculate when to start testing using the chart.
 First calculate the length of your average menstrual cycle.
-Your menstrual cycle length is the number of days from the first day of your period (menstrual bleeding) to the last day before your next period starts.
-If your cycle is irregular, you may want to use your shortest cycle length to determine when to test.
+Your menstrual cycle length is the number of days from the first day of your period to the last day before your next period starts.
+NOTE: If your cycle is irregular, you may want to use your shortest cycle length to determine when to test.

-EXAMPLE: Your usual cycle length is 28 days.
-Your period started on the 1st day of the month.
-The chart shows to start testing on cycle day 11.
-Beginning with the 1st day, count ahead 11 days on the calendar.
+EXAMPLE: Your average cycle length is 28 days.
+Your period started on the 2nd day of the month.
+The chart shows to start testing on cycle day (CD) 11.
+Beginning with the 2nd day, count ahead 11 days on the calendar.
 You would begin testing your urine on the 12th ofthe month.
 NOTE: If your menstrual cycle typically exceeds 40 days, or is shorter than 21 days, you should consult your physician as to the proper day to begin testing.

 LIMITATIONS OF THE TEST

 Read all the information before performing the test.
-Do not open the foil pouch until you are ready to start the test.
-Not every woman ovulates at mid-cycle, therefore, you may not see a positive result during your first 5 days of testing.
-Continue testing with the BFP Ovulation Test to detect your LH surge.
-Some prescription drugs may affect the result such as menotropinls for injection (Pergonal®) and danazol (Danocrine®).
-If you are using Clomiphene Citrate (e.g. Clomid® and Serophene®), consult your physician for possible interference with the test.
-Some rare medical conditions and/or the onset of menopause can cause elevated LH levels.
-Some women do not ovulate every cycle and will not see an increase in LH levels during these non-ovulating cycles.
+Do not open the foil pouch until you are ready to begin the test.
+Not every woman ovulates mid cycle, therefore, you may not see a positive result during your first 5 days of testing.
+Continue testing with the BFP Ovulation Test Strip to detect your LH surge.
+Some prescription drugs may affect the result such as menotropins for injection (Pergonal®) and danazol (Danocrine®).
+If you are using Clomiphene Citrate (e.g., Clomid® and Serophene®), consult your physician for possible interference with the test.
+Some rare medical conditions and/or the onset of menopuse can cause elevated LH levels.
+Some women do not ovulate every cycle and will not see an increase in LH levels during these non-ovulatory cycles.

-- Remove the test from the pouch just before testing.
-Remove the cap.
+- Remove the test strip from the pouch.

 READING YOUR RESULTS